Stargard railway station

 Stargard railway station is a railway station serving the town of Stargard, in the West Pomeranian Voivodeship, Poland.
 The station is located on the Poznań–Szczecin railway, Gdańsk–Stargard railway and Stargard–Godków railway.
 The train services are operated by PKP and Polregio.

-The first train pulled by a steam locomotive from Szczecin pulled into the station on 1 May 1846.
+The first train pulled by a steam locomotive from Szczecin pulled into the station on May 1, 1846.
 In 1848, the line towards Poznan opened and from 1856 to 1859 a connection was made to Koszalin.
 At the end of the nineteenth century, connections to Pila and to Kostrzyn were built.

 The station was known as Stargard (Pommern) until 1945.
 Until 2015, the town was known as Stargard Szczeciński, the name of the station didn't change until June 2016.

+From 2019 to 2025, the nearby railway tracks and platforms were modernized to meet new PKP standards.
+After the completion of the modernization in 2025, several improvements were opened for public use, including a renovated tunnel connecting all platforms with each other and with exits leading towards the city center via Wyszyńskiego Street, as well as towards the Integrated Transport Hub (ZCP) and Szczecińska Street.
+The station also features new electronic display boards showing real-time train schedules and elevators linking the tunnel with the platforms.

+Since January 24, 2023, a 24-hour Park & Ride parking facility has been available near the railway station, with direct access from Platform 1.

 Train services

 The station is served by the following services: